Thaisa Storchi Bergmann: Career

-In 2004 she was one of the most cited Brazilian scientists.
+In 2004, she was one of the most cited Brazilian scientists.

-In 2004 she edited, together with Drs.
-Luis C. Ho and H. R. Schmitt, the book The Interplay among Black Holes, Stars and ISM in Galactic Nuclei, proceedings of the 222nd Symposium of the International Astronomical Union.
+In 2004, along with Luis C. Ho and H. R. Schmitt, she edited the book The Interplay among Black Holes, Stars and ISM in Galactic Nuclei, proceedings of the 222nd Symposium of the International Astronomical Union.

-In 2009 she joined the Brazilian Academy of Sciences.
+In 2009, she joined the Brazilian Academy of Sciences.

 In 2010, she edited, together with Drs.
 Bradley M. Peterson and Rachel S. Somerville, the book Co-evolution of Central Black Holes and Galaxies, proceedings of the 267th Symposium of the International Astronomical Union.

-In 2011 she joined The World Academy of Sciences.
+In 2011, she joined The World Academy of Sciences.

-In 2015 she received the L'Oréal-UNESCO Awards for Women in Science for the Latin America region.
+In 2015, she received the L'Oréal-UNESCO Awards for Women in Science for the Latin America region.
 The award cited her "outstanding work on super-massive black holes in the centers of galaxies and their associated regions of dense gas, dust, and young stars surrounding them, as well as their role in the evolution of galaxies."

-In 2018, she received, from the Brazilian government, the National Medal of Scientific Merit (Medalha Nacional do Merito Cientifico).
+In 2018, she received the National Medal of Scientific Merit from the Brazilian government.

-In 2018, she has been nominated President of the Commission X1 of the International Astronomical Union, on Supermassive Black Holes, Feedback and Galaxy Evolution.
+In 2018, she was nominated President of the Commission X1 of the International Astronomical Union, on Supermassive Black Holes, Feedback and Galaxy Evolution.